Microsoft/azure-docs.cs-cz/articles/cognitive-services/LUIS/luis-interactive-test.md

 ---
-title: Testovací aplikace na portálu LUIS
+title: Test app in LUIS portal
 titleSuffix: Azure Cognitive Services
-description: Pomocí Language Understanding (LUIS) můžete průběžně pracovat na vaší aplikaci a zdokonalit tak její porozumění jazyku.
+description: Use Language Understanding (LUIS) to continuously work on your application to refine it and improve its language understanding.
 services: cognitive-services
 author: diberry
 manager: nitinme